alixdecr/MutGPT/README.md

 Repository for MutGPT, tool developed by alixdecr.

 ## Using the Tool
-To use the tool, go to the `master` branch and download the content.
+1. To use the tool, go to the `master` branch and download the content.

-Once downloaded, open your command prompt to the location of the tool and type `py main.py` to launch the tool.
+2. Once downloaded, open a command prompt to the location of the tool's main folder.
+This folder is where the `main.py` file is located.

+3. Type `py main.py` to launch the tool.

+4. The tool will then be launched, and ask for certain user inputs in order to execute.